 Victims of crime: Those who have been victimized by a crime have a right to be free from workplace discrimination.
 The law prohibits employers from discriminating against employees who need to appear in court as a witness in a crime of which he or she was a victim.

-If you or a loved one has been wrongfully terminated from your employment, it is crucial to contact an experienced Orange County employment lawyer who will help you seek compensation for back pay, punitive damages, and compensation for emotional distress, hospitalization, and suffering.
+If you or a loved one has been wrongfully terminated from your employment, it is crucial to contact an experienced wrongful termination attorney who will help you seek compensation for back pay, punitive damages, and compensation for emotional distress, hospitalization, and suffering.
 Call our lawyers for a free consultation.